NaglaEssam12/Landing-Page-Project/landing-page/README.md

 To get started, open `js/app.js` to see the functionalities to run this app First , We have four sections in this page .
-Second , if we want to know the content of each section , you should click on the specified section, To Do this , i did function called (clickItem) to which section is clicked and make it active . finally , If you want to scroll up , the section that appeared while scrolling , its name will be hightlighted in black color, for this I have used ("scroll event " & getBoundingClientRect() function to know the top and bottom of section).
+Second , if we want to know the content of each section , you should click on the specified section, To Do this , i did function called (clickItem) to which section is clicked and make it active . finally , If you want to scroll up , the section that appeared while scrolling , its name will be hightlighted in black color, for this I have used ("scroll event " & getBoundingClientRect() function to know the top of section).
 I hope you to appreciate my work in this project.